The facts about participating in clinical research and our ongoing studies:

 CURRENTLY ENROLLING STUDIES

-A two year study with a disease modifying treatment given by subcutaneous injection in patients 50 to 90 years old with mild Alzheimer’s Disease.
+A two year study to evaluate a potential disease-modifying treatment given monthly by infusion in patients 50 to 85 years old with memory loss.

-A 2 year study to evaluate a disease modifying treatment given monthly by intravenous infusion on the effect of passive immunization on the progression of mild Alzheimer’s Disease in patients who are 55 to 90 years old.
+A two-year study to evaluate a potential disease modifying treatment given monthly by intravenous infusion on the effect of passive immunization on the progression of cognitive impairment/mild Alzheimer’s Disease in patients who are 55 to 90 years old.

 Lead Study Coordinator: Lucy Vargas

 Forest – ASCENT COPD: Moderate to Severe COPD with High Cardiovascular Risk

 A three-year post-marketing study to evaluate the effect of aclidinium bromide (Tudorza Pressair) on long-term cardiovascular safety and COPD attacks in patients 40 years old or older who are current or former smokers, with moderate to very severe COPD and a history of cardiovascular or cerebrovascular disease and/or significant cardiovascular risk.
 This medicine is already FDA approved!